JeniferK28/Learning-Spatiotemporal-Graph-Representations-for-Visual-Perception-using-EEG-Signals/README.md

 ## Modules
 We provide Python implementation for training the proposed model and its evaluation.
+* data_loader: prepare data to input to the model
 * model.py : Proposed model architecture
 * train.py : Training the model and predicting labels
 * plot_tsne : Graph tsne plots and dendograms